New York Attorney General Tish James has been on a roll lately when it comes to her ongoing investigation of Donald Trump and his many alleged crimes.

 “The Trump Administration shouldn’t have to be told that they need to comply with the law and keep all records of official business, but the last four years have shown that the president needs to be constantly reminded what the law is and how he must comply with it.
 Even the president’s tweets, the private conversations he had with Russian President Putin, and Ivanka’s private email server must be archived.
 Every bit of this information belongs to the American people and the White House cannot deprive the public of this information.”

-The letter from James to the White House counsel is particularly important because it means that every member of the administration had been placed on notice: If you destroy anything at all, you will be a party to obstruction of justice, which just so happens to be a felony.
+The letter from James to the White House counsel is particularly important because it means that every member of the administration was been placed on notice: If you destroy anything at all, you will be a party to obstruction of justice, which just so happens to be a felony.

 But the letter is even more significant because it makes clear that James and many of her associates in other states are actively investigating and could charge Trump and his associates with crimes they committed while conducting their “official” duties.